Remote State Estimation over Unreliable Channels with Unreliable Feedback: Strategies and Limits: Introduction

-To determine the fundamental performance limits of networked estimation, however, one requires to make a tradeoff between communication and estimation costs.
-Various classes of such a tradeoff have been explored in the literature~\cite{imer2010, lipsa2011, lipsa2009optimal, molin2017, chakravorty2016, chak2016loss, chak2017loss, rabi2012, guo2021-IT, guo2021-TAC, sun2019, soleymaninecsys, leong2017, leong2018, witsenhausen1979, walrand1983, borkar2001, yuksel2012, tanaka2016}.
-In particular, the tradeoff between the packet rate and the mean square error, in which a signal-dependent scheduling policy and an estimation policy need to be found, was considered in~\cite{imer2010, lipsa2011, lipsa2009optimal, molin2017, chakravorty2016, chak2016loss, chak2017loss, rabi2012, guo2021-IT, guo2021-TAC, sun2019, erasure2023, touraj2024tit}.
-In this class, which is of main interest to our study, Lipsa and Martins~\cite{lipsa2011,lipsa2009optimal} analysed the estimation of a scalar Gauss--Markov process over a lossless channel and an i.i.d. channel with reliable feedback, and proved based on majorisation theory that the optimal scheduling policy is symmetric threshold and the optimal estimation policy is linear.
+To determine the performance limits of remote estimation, however, one needs to navigate a tradeoff between communication and estimation costs.
+Various formulations of such a tradeoff have been explored in the literature~\cite{imer2010, lipsa2011, lipsa2009optimal, nayyar2013, molin2017, chakravorty2016, chak2016loss, chak2017loss, rabi2012, guo2021-IT, guo2021-TAC, sun2019, soleymaninecsys, leong2017, leong2018, witsenhausen1979, walrand1983, borkar2001, yuksel2012, tanaka2016}.
+In particular, the tradeoff between the packet rate and the mean square error, in which a signal-dependent scheduling policy and an estimation policy need to be found, was considered in~\cite{imer2010, lipsa2011, lipsa2009optimal, nayyar2013, molin2017, chakravorty2016, chak2016loss, chak2017loss, rabi2012, guo2021-IT, guo2021-TAC, sun2019, erasure2023, touraj2024tit}.
+In this formulation, which is of main interest to our study, Lipsa and Martins~\cite{lipsa2011,lipsa2009optimal} analysed the estimation of a scalar Gauss--Markov process over a lossless channel and an i.i.d. channel with reliable feedback.
+Using majorisation theory, they proved that the optimal scheduling policy is symmetric threshold-based, while the optimal estimation policy is linear switching.
+Nayyar~\emph{et al.}\cite{nayyar2013} extended \cite{lipsa2011} to an energy-harvesting sensor, where available energy is governed by an external stochastic process, while primarily focusing on a scalar finite-state Markov source and a lossless channel.
+They proved that the optimal scheduling policy is energy-dependent threshold-based and the optimal estimation policy is the one using the most recently received source state as the current estimate.
+They also discussed extensions to an orthogonal multi-dimensional Gauss--Markov source, in which state variables evolve independently.
+In this case, they showed that the optimal estimation policy becomes linear switching.
 Molin and Hirche~\cite{molin2017} investigated the estimation of a scalar Markov process with symmetric noise distribution over a lossless channel, and devised an iterative algorithm that produces policies similar to those found in~\cite{lipsa2011}.
-Chakravorty and Mahajan~\cite{chakravorty2016, chak2016loss, chak2017loss} studied the estimation of a scalar autoregressive Markov process with symmetric noise distribution over a lossless channel, an i.i.d. channel with reliable feedback, as well as a Gilbert--Elliott channel with reliable feedback, and proved based on renewal theory that the optimal scheduling policy is symmetric threshold and the optimal estimation policy is linear.
-Moreover, Guo and Kostina \cite{guo2021-IT} addressed the estimation of the scalar Ornstein--Uhlenbeck process over a lossless channel, and based on majorisation theory and real induction proved that the optimal scheduling policy remains symmetric threshold and the optimal estimation policy remains~linear.
+Chakravorty and Mahajan~\cite{chakravorty2016, chak2016loss, chak2017loss} studied the estimation of a scalar autoregressive Markov process with symmetric noise distribution over a lossless channel, an i.i.d. channel with reliable feedback, as well as a Gilbert--Elliott channel with reliable feedback, and proved based on renewal theory that the optimal scheduling policy is symmetric threshold-based and the optimal estimation policy is linear switching.
+Guo and Kostina \cite{guo2021-IT} also addressed the estimation of the scalar Ornstein--Uhlenbeck process over a lossless channel, and based on majorisation theory and real induction proved that the optimal scheduling policy and the optimal estimation policy adhere to the same structures.